 Carmela doesn’t suffer from a physical problem as Corrado does, but she is having an emotional crisis.
 Carmela goes to see Dr. Melfi without Tony for the first time.
 As with Tony’s first visit, Chase opens the scene by shooting Carm through the legs of the waiting room statue:

-David Chase’s previous comments regarding this opening shot from the Pilot led us to believe that the shot was a reference to Livia’s constricting influence on her son.
-It does not require a great leap to conclude that this parallel shot here similarly comments upon the constriction Carmela feels from her mother.
+Based on some of David Chase’s previous comments, we know that this opening shot from the Pilot was meant to comment upon Livia’s constricting influence on her son.
+We can therefore conclude that the rhyming shot now similarly comments upon the constriction Carmela feels from her mother.
 Mary DeAngelis is unhappy with her daughter’s marriage to a mobster, and believes that Carm should have married pharmacist Stamfa (who owns a chain of drugstores now).
 Carmela lashes out at her parents, telling them that they get a “free pass,” (particularly her father, whose contracting business has benefited from Tony’s influence) while she herself has to “earn it.”
 We will see one way that she “earns” it at the end of the episode.

 The Sopranos eventually became a series about Carmela as much as it was about Tony (with some viewers finding Carmela’s arc even more compelling).
 The pathos of Carmela’s life truly begins to be explored in this episode.
 (Edie Falco won a “Best Actress” Emmy for her performance in this hour.)
 Carmela is becoming depressed.
-When she waits for Meadow at Columbia, a student in the neighboring dorm room turns up Nils Lofgren’s “Black Books.”
+When Carmela waits for her daughter at Columbia, a student in the neighboring dorm room turns up the volume on Nils Lofgren’s “Black Books.”
 A close-up shows that Carmela is slipping into a black mood.
 She has sadness emanating from her.
-But she is happy to see Mead and deliver her beloved sausage to her.
-The two discuss what they’ve each been reading lately, and Carmela is intrigued by one of Meadow’s assigned books: The Theory of the Leisure Class by Thorstein Veblen.
+But she is happy when Mead arrives, and thrilled to deliver her sausage dish to her beloved daughter.
+The two women discuss what they’ve each been reading lately.
+Carmela is intrigued by one of Meadow’s assigned books: The Theory of the Leisure Class by Thorstein Veblen.

 Things get a little heated when the conversation turns from books to Noah.
 Carm doesn’t fully believe that their breakup was solely due to Tony’s prejudice.
 An angry Meadow responds, “Don’t drag me into whatever bullshit accomodational pretense you’ve got worked out with daddy.”
 Carmela is curious what Mead means by this, but Meadow does not want to continue the conversation.
-Of course, it’s a difficult subject for Meadow – she herself has had to accommodate her father’s criminality and the ways that she has profited from it.
+Of course, it’s a difficult subject for Meadow – she herself has been accommodating her father’s criminality for years (and sometimes she has more than just accommodated, she has profited.)

-Carmela has not come to Columbia solely to visit her daughter.
-She has an appointment with Dean Ross.
+Carmela has come to Columbia not only to visit her daughter, but also because she has an appointment with Dean Ross.
 The Dean wines and dines her in his attempt to get a sizable donation from the Soprano family.
 Carmela is ready and willing to make a donation as she is convinced that it would benefit Meadow’s college experience.
 Meadow surely is the first Soprano (and probably the first DeAngelis) to attend an Ivy League university.
-This must be a great point of pride for Carmela, and Dean Ross (himself a second-generation Italian-American) targets her pride in trying to secure a $50,000 gift – all donors at that level will have their names inscribed in the black marble “Donors Wall” at the new Student Center.
+This must be a great point of pride for Carmela, and Dean Ross (himself a second-generation Italian-American) targets her pride in trying to secure a $50,000 gift – he informs her that all donors at that level will have their names inscribed in the black marble “Donors Wall” at the new Student Center.
 Thorstein Veblen, in the book that Carmela was holding earlier, wrote:

 In order to gain and hold the esteem of men, it is not sufficient merely to possess wealth or power.
 The wealth or power must be put in evidence, for esteem is awarded only on evidence.